DentyTxR/ShowReportsInGame/README.md

 # ShowReportsInGame
-### Simple plugin to show ingame reports to all online staff, Made in EXILED for SCP:SL
+### Simple plugin to show ingame reports to all online staff, Made in with the EXILED framework for SCP:SL (EXILED 5)

 P.S, I'm not that good with C# so there will be some small brain moments here so if you have any code suggestions lmk, Also I plan on adding way more configs and stuff, Just message me on Discord if you got suggestions for that.